TylerRobards/ENG306---Lab3/Lab Notes.md

 A output voltage versus duty cycle plot can be seen in Figure :TODO:, it contains both measured and theoretical results.
 The theoretical plot was obtained by applying duty cycles ranging from 0% to 100% to the equation $V_o = V_dD$.
 It can be seen that the measured plot closely follows the theory, there is a noticeable constant negative drop for the measured values which is mainly due to losses in the MOSFET and diode as the theory does not account for this.

 ## From your measurements of peak-to-peak output voltage at 20% duty cycle, calculate the % output voltage ripple and compare with theoretical calculations for your circuit if operated at the same duty    cycle.
-:TODO: Something is clearly wrong here
+:TODO: Something is clearly wrong here.
+I think its because of the spikes when switching, the waves are supposed to be triangular, we did not zoom in enough to see this though.
 The voltage ripple at 20% duty cycle was measured to be:
 \[\frac{V_{pp}}{V_{out}} = \frac{3.4V}{3.7V} = 0.92\]
 Comparing to the theoretical value: